 Access shall be safe and convenient as agreed with the customer.

+Mechanical input to ICD

+Complementary mechanical requirements before and after firing the explosive device or subsystem may be specified by the customer by tailoring ECSS-E-ST-10-24.

 Electrical

 General

-The explosive system firing sources shall have their own power distribution points.
+All explosive devices firing lines shall be initiated via a dedicated module which incorporate the safety inhibits and is mechanically segregated, electrically independent and screened.

+Example of an initiation module is a firing unit.
+Examples of safety inhibits are command inhibit, barriers and switches.
+Examples of a segregation are different electronic boards for prime and redundant initiation, different routing of harnesses (electrical, optical and explosive).

-The explosive system shall provide power pulses to initiators at the times required by the application.
+The explosive subsystem shall provide power pulses to initiators at the times required by the application.

-The power pulse, shape, amplitude and duration shall be as specified in the initiator input requirements.
+The power pulse, shape, amplitude and duration shall be as specified in the ICD of the initiator manufacturer.

 It shall be demonstrated by test that 4.8.2.1c is met.

-If the firing source circuit takes power from the host vehicle either:

-The return side shall not be grounded on the payload side of the interface, and be isolated from payload structure by at least 10 k measured at least 1,5 times the bus voltage, or

-Isolation converters shall be used to provide at least 10 k isolation between payload return circuit and host vehicle return circuit when measured at least 1,5 times the bus voltage.
+<<deleted>>

 Circuit independence

-EEDs shall not be connected in series or in parallel with each other.
+Each electrical or optical initiator shall be connected to a dedicated electrical or optical firing line.

-A separate command shall activate each component for launch vehicles.
+A separate command shall activate each explosive device for launch vehicles.

 In case 4.8.2.2a is not met, the alternative circuit shall be justified and agreed with the customer and suppliers.